bloxstraplabs/bloxstraplabs.com/src/content/docs/wiki/faq.md

 title: Frequently asked questions
 ---

-For anything not mentioned here, try using the search above.

 ## Will using this get me banned?

 **Short answer:** No, it won't.
 We are 100% sure of it, and even [Roblox Staff have confirmed that fact](https://devforum.roblox.com/t/welcoming-byfron-to-roblox/2018233/693?u=xtremeguy2256).
 Bloxstrap is not exploit software and has nothing to do with exploiting.